benholland1024/docs/docs/docs/extensions/syntax-for-forms.md

       - ...
 ```

+The `icon` attribute can be set to the name of any [Fontawesome icon](https://fontawesome.com/search).
 The field does not store any values.

 ### Group Field